-This group of islands, had three differing Highland thatching traditions.
-The normal directional method; of straw, on a turf base; as used on Shetland, is known.
-But two other types of roped and weighted thatch also existed.
+This group of islands is home to three differing Highland thatching traditions.
+The normal directional method; of straw, on a turf base; as used on Shetland is known.
+But two other types of roped and weighted thatch were developed here.

-The first made use, of Orkney’ s abundance of large flagstones.
+One makes use, of Orkney’s abundance of large flagstones.
 These have one drawback, in that they weather badly.
-Here a directional thatch was used to protect these stone roofs.
-The primary job, of the thatch, was to shelter the stones from frost.
+Here a directional thatch consisting mainly of heather ropes or ‘Simmens’; is used to protect these stone roofs.
+The primary job, of the thatch, is to shelter the stones from frost.
 Shedding water was of lesser importance.

 Protection… This old cottage near Stromness, relied on a flagstone roof, to shed the rain.
 The rough covering of heather, simply protected the stones.

 This technique was used to cover a roof at Corrigall Farm Museum; the result of a course, held on Orkney in the early 1990’s.
 Attended by four hardy volunteers, one of whom, Sandy Beer kept a detailed record.
 The creation of the one and a half miles of heather simmens, used on this project, is found in the page on Roping.
 Click here to see this…

 Delivered… On the left.
 Just some of the one and a quarter tonnes of heather simmens.
 Rolled neatly into balls or ‘Clews’.
 After making these the group then went on to thatch the building.

 Uncovered..
 The roof at Corrigall farm was firstly stripped back to the sandstone base, and brushed clean; ready for covering.
 Meanwhile at the Quarry… Suitable replacement ’Bendlin’ Stanes’, used to weight the heather simmens, are searched out.
 Ideally sized at around 4ft (1.2m) by 1ft (0.3m)